lgandras/professional-services/tools/on-prem-traffic-stats/README.md

-# VPC Flowlogs Monitoring
+# VPC Flow Logs Analysis

-Provides the ability to monitor VPC flowlogs to specific IP address ranges.
-This allows to example to monitor traffic to on-prem.
+This solutions allows perform following analysys of the traffic between Google Cloud based projects and on-premises networks.

+## Attributing Interconnect or VPN usage to specific service projects in Shared VPC

+In case of traffic flowing between the Google Cloud projects and on-premises networks, egress traffic towards on-premises is billed.
+If that traffic is captured and measured in the (landing zone `interconnect` project)[https://services.google.com/fh/files/misc/google-cloud-security-foundations-guide.pdf] (see page 33, "The example.com Dedicated Interconnect connection structure"), then the attribution to the service projects will be lost.
+So it is possible to determine which business unit or team generated the traffic only by inspecting IP ranges of the packets.
+In case if subnets in the Shared VPC are shared between multiple service projects (which is recommended approach to have larger subnets) - it is impossible to distinguish and attribute traffic based only on the IP address.

+To address this the VPC Flow Logs are collected in the Shared VPC host in each environment, where the full metadata is available.
+This allows to capture the project_id for the egress traffic, which later can be attributed to the customer project.
+On the other hand capturing only the IP ranges of the on-premises networks ensures that the amount of stored logs (and thus costs) is minimised.

-## Resources
+## Deployed resources

-* Logs sink (for traffic logs)
+* Logs sink and filter (for collecting logs only with traffic sent from the Cloud to on-premises network)
-* BigQuery dataset (for traffic logs)
+* BigQuery dataset (for storing traffic logs)
 * BigQuery view (report)
-* BigQuery functions (for the view)
+* BigQuery functions (aggregation and labelling of the addresses/ports for the view)

 ## Requirements